Greek Meatballs (Keftedes)

 Are you head-over-heels in love with meatballs?
 No?
 I was never a big meatball fan either.
 But then Mama made greek meatballs, and I found myself in an alternate meatball universe.
 These weren’t meatballs so much as they were fluffy meat clouds with a crispy crust that released a minty oregano-scented steam when pierced.
 You may think this hyperbole; if so, just try them.

 I should probably mention that this is not one of the quick and simple greek recipes.
 It’s not particularly difficult in the sense of requiring arcane cooking skills, but it does require a bit of time.
-Don’t come home from work at 6 pm and expect to have these on the table before everybody goes to bed famished and angry. :-P I like to mix up a batch on a Friday because I get home earlier than usual, and then the meat mixture sits in the refrigerator until the next day when I have time to roll out the meatballs and fry them up.
+Don’t come home from work at 6 pm and expect to have these on the table before everybody goes to bed famished and angry. 😛 I like to mix up a batch on a Friday because I get home earlier than usual, and then the meat mixture sits in the refrigerator until the next day when I have time to roll out the meatballs and fry them up.

 I can’t tell you exactly how long the prepping takes because I take a lot of sitting-down-to-check-my-email breaks while I’m cooking.
 I can tell you that it takes about 45 minutes to roll out the meatballs and about 45 minutes to fry them.
 This works out great if you have a helper.
 Usually I roll and Zoe fries; I get a head start as she waits for the oil to heat up, and then she finishes the last batch of meatballs about 10 minutes after I rolled them.